 The MIS Division is responsible for planning, developing and maintaining hardware and software needs to support the electronic data processing for the Mississippi Gaming Commission.

-The scope of the Executive Intelligence Division’s duties and responsibilities ranges from the creation and maintenance of various databases, conducting unannounced casino regulatory inspections, handling media relations, to maintaining the agency webpage content.
+The scope of the Criminal Intelligence Division’s duties and responsibilities ranges from the creation and maintenance of various databases, conducting unannounced casino regulatory inspections, handling media relations, to maintaining the agency webpage content.

-The Executive Intelligence Division also assists both the Investigations and Compliance Divisions in ensuring that individuals and/or companies with unsavory backgrounds are not authorized to conduct business in the State of Mississippi.
+The Criminal Intelligence Division also assists both the Investigations and Compliance Divisions in ensuring that individuals and/or companies with unsavory backgrounds are not authorized to conduct business in the State of Mississippi.

 The Enforcement Division is responsible for overseeing the day-to-day operations of casinos and ensuring they follow the regulations as outlined by the Mississippi Gaming Commission and the Gaming Control Act.
 Enforcement Agents monitor the licensed casinos in the state on a routine basis to ensure their operations comply with the statutes, rules and regulations approved by the Commission.
 The Agents are required to inspect and examine all premises where gaming is conducted or where the devices and equipment are manufactured, sold, or distributed.
 Agents are also responsible for inspecting all equipment and/or supplies on or about the premises of a licensee.
 Many of the responsibilities of the agents are performed during routine monitoring visits to the casinos in their respective districts.